Siemens-Vr/geoMLCode/README.md

 # Geothermal Classification with PyTorch and MLflow

 ## Overview
-This repository provides a PyTorch-based model to classify geothermal images into specific categories using transfer learning with ResNet18.
+This repository provides a dot keras-based model to classify geothermal images into specific categories using transfer learning with ResNet18.
 The model integrates MLflow for comprehensive experiment tracking, logging, and reproducibility.

 ---